ore-code/ore-cms-js/docs/03-templates.md

 **Example**

-A folder template with a sidebar and navigation layout:
+_A folder template with a sidebar and navigation layout_

 	<div class="layout-with-sidebar">
   		<nav class="folder-nav">...</nav>